MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/manage-intelligent-edge.md

 ---

-# Managing your Intelligent Cloud Environment
+# Managing your intelligent cloud environment

 You can connect your on-premises solution to the Intelligent Cloud through a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] cloud tenant.
 Once you have set up this configuration, you have access to the **Intelligent Cloud Management** page in the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] cloud tenant, from where you can manage your Intelligent Cloud environment and data replication.

-## Intelligent Cloud Management
+## Intelligent cloud management

 The **Intelligent Cloud Management** page provides information about your data replication runs over the past 30 days, and you can manage your replication services, for example, as described in the following table: